 I chanted with the the millennials who donned Colombian football jerseys and hooted and hollered at their team’s win.
 I stood in the metro going north pushed against a million other smiling faces and pardoned myself as I moved for the elderly in wheelchairs and gripped my backpack to my chest without seeming too obvious.
 I met tan men from Holland and London, world-travelers on year-long sabbaticals, and local youth who had a wisdom in their bones that could be felt before it was heard.
 As I made my way through the night-life with the locals grinding on each other early into morning as EDM-fueled clubs became thick with smoke, I was mesmerized at the freedom of their hips along with the generous smiles that came my way.

 I guess this is Colombia.
 One side at least.
 Just one week of observation with a little participation.
 Already I was overwhelmed.

-I took the famed escalators up into Communa 13, which was once the murder capital of the city when political regimes and the cartel once held weight here.
+I took the famed escalators up into Communa 13, which was once the murder capital of the city when political regimes and the cartel once held an imposing weight here.
+And it isn’t gone, the gangs run rank here, but with a lesser density then 20 years past.
 I touched graffiti clad walls that told stories of their transformation, the devastation of corruption, and the recovery that reminds me change is possible even in the most dire circumstances.
-Our guide Laura, walked us through the choke of concrete, moving stairways, bustling streets, homes that were now makeshift bars and cantinas, where in between them stone walls articulated a bloodshed past into CMYK murals of Colombian faces, native insignia, and portraits of exaggerated beauty queens and indigenous handprints.
+Our guide Laura, walked us through the choke of concrete, moving escaleras, bustling streets, homes that were now makeshift bars and cantinas, where in between them stone walls articulated a bloodshed past into CMYK murals of Colombian faces, native insignia, and portraits of exaggerated beauty queens and indigenous handprints.
 She told us stories of mass graves across the hillside in plain view.
 ‘These are everywhere,’ she tells us.

 She holds her hand over her heart and she says, “I love my country, I love Medellín, but it is a city of contrasts.”